The Beaty Centre for Species Discovery

 The research projects in zoology, botany, mineralogy and palaeobiology at the Canadian Museum of Nature are each important contributions to The Beaty Centre for Species Discovery.

-Our future cryogenic collection facility will house the genetic-resource holdings of our collections.
-It will also position the museum as a global leader in modern collections facilities and methods by housing biological materials central to the documentation of new species and understanding of species change through time through the use of cutting edge genomics.
+Our cryogenic-collection facility, the National Biodiversity Cryobank of Canada, houses the genetic-resource holdings of our collections.
+It also positions the museum as a global leader in modern collections facilities and methods by housing biological materials that are central to the documentation of new species and understanding of species change through time, through the use of cutting-edge genomics.

 The Centre for Species Discovery and Change awards annual travel grants for research in plant, animal, mineral and fossil systematics that involves the museum's collections.
-How to apply.
+Because of the COVID-19 pandemic, this program has been temporarily suspended.

 Beaty Post-Doctoral Fellowship for Species Discovery

 This position for a post-doctoral candidate will focus on species at risk, including communication with the public about species loss, species at risk and the importance of conservation to species preservation.
 The Fellow will work with The Beaty Centre for Species Discovery.
-For more information, contact Robert Anderson.
+More information.

 Digitization and Digital Imaging Project